All Episodes

 I think the greatest story of all time is his kicking the ass of Jimmy Fallon, Stephen Colbert, and Jimmy Kimmel.

-Uh have you heard me say that?
+Have you heard me say that?

 Because I've said it many times on the air.

-I never get tired of hearing it.
+I never get tired of hearing it because it's hard.

-It's that there was a void, and all they had to do was put something good out and the people would come.
+It's that there was a void, and all they had to do was put something good out, and the people would come.

-And and that's what happened.
+And that's what happened.

 It's crazy.